bim240/js_drag_and_drop/project/make.md

 Go through all the resources and complete the below tasks.

-- [Basic] Create a dra and drop list.
+- [Basic] Create a drag and drop list.

 Once you are dome with the list make a Drag and Drop Game as below.